RAF Regiment: Second World War

-In 1941 during the Second World War German airborne forces invaded Crete, then held by Greek, British and Commonwealth forces.
+In 1941, during the Second World War, German airborne forces invaded Crete, then held by Greek, British and Commonwealth forces.
 The German invasion succeeded in major part because of the failure of the Allied land forces to recognise the strategic importance of the airfields, and hence to defend them adequately.
-In consequence the RAF base at Maleme was taken largely intact by German paratroop and glider forces, albeit with heavy casualties.
+In consequence, the RAF base at Maleme was taken largely intact by German paratroop and glider forces, albeit with heavy casualties.
 The Germans were then reinforced by air behind allied lines.
 This led eventually to the loss of the whole island and substantial Allied losses in what became known as the Battle of Crete.

 Disappointed with the failure of the British Army to recognise the importance of airfields in modern warfare, Prime Minister Churchill made the RAF responsible for the defence of its own bases and the RAF Regiment was formed on 1 February 1942, with its first headquarters established at RAF Belton Park, Grantham, Lincolnshire.
 From the start it had 66,000 personnel drawn from the former Defence Squadrons Nos.
 701–850.
 The new regiment was made up of field squadrons equipped with Morris Light Reconnaissance Cars, Humber Light Reconnaissance Cars and Otter Light Reconnaissance Cars.
 The light anti-aircraft squadrons were originally armed with Hispano 20 mm cannon and then the Bofors 40 mm anti-aircraft gun.
 Its role was to seize, secure and defend airfields to enable air operations to take place.
 Several parachute squadrons were formed to assist in the capture of airfields, a capability retained by No. II Squadron.
 It mounted the King's Guard at Buckingham Palace for the first time on 1 April 1943.
 During the War the RAF Regiment grew to a force of over 80,000 men.

-In late June 1944, with the British Army fighting in Normandy where it was sustaining heavy losses and at the same time suffering from a severe shortage of manpower, it was decided to transfer 25,000 officers and men of the RAF Regiment to the army, mostly to the infantry and the Foot Guards, to be retrained.
+In late June 1944, with the British Army fighting in Normandy where it was sustaining heavy losses and at the same time suffering from a severe shortage of manpower, it was decided to transfer 25,000 officers and men of the RAF Regiment to the army, mostly to the infantry and the Foot Guards, to be retrained as Infantry to a level capable to conduct Army operations.